Solar vs. Wind Energy: Which Wins Out?

 • Most homes in the UK won’t use all the solar power they produce, giving them the chance to benefit from the Smart Export Guarantee.

-• They’re largely silent as there are no moving parts (like you’ll get with wind turbines!).
+• They’re largely silent as there are no moving parts (unlike with wind turbines).

 • It’s thought that solar panel technology will only improve in the coming years, making them even more efficient.